henry2004y/VisAnaJulia/README.md

 # VisAnaJulia
 SWMF data reader and visualization using Julia.

 This is inherited from the Matlab version of BATSRUS output reader and analyzer.
-It can be combined with the VTK format converter to generate files for Paraview.
+It can be combined with the VTK format converter to generate files for Paraview and Tecplot.

 The ultimate goal is to replace the IDL scripts for regular data visualizations, especially on Frontera.
 I am half way through.